altocodenl/cell/readme.md

 ### Demo

 - annotate: changes to put
-- test no-op put (that returns empty diff) and then execution continues -
+- Test no-op put (that returns empty diff) and then execution continues
+- Test wipe: context, call to respond

+- EITHER:
    - Make put also smell outside (or rather, perhaps native can do this) to do a no-op.
 Return false to indicate a no-op.
    - Implement add.
 Make it "smell outside" and see if there's already a result.
 If so, don't push.
 Return false to indicate a no-op.
+- OR:
+   - Use missing results rather than existingValue === newValue to make updates.
+That is, remove results when a transitive dependency changes.

 - Language
-   - @ wipe
-      - Test context
-      - Test respond
    - cell.respond
       - Add dependents/dependencies to only recalculate what's necessary.
    - @ if